ForInterStructMan/LinuxTLDR/cat.md

 Shortcuts:
 -t (Same as '-vT') -e (Same as '-vE') -A (Same as '-vET')

-#Example:Redirects f contents to stdio and then into g
+#Example:
-cat f - g
+//Redirects f contents to stdio and then into g cat f - g

 tac [options] FILE